syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 </tr>
 </table>

-You can export SfDataGrid to PDF by using the following extension methods, its present in the Syncfusion.SfDataGrid.XForms.Exporting namespace.
+You can export the SfDataGrid to PDF by using the following extension methods present in the Syncfusion.SfDataGrid.XForms.Exporting namespace.

 * ExportToPdf
 * ExportToPdfGrid

-The below code illustrates how to create and display a SfDataGrid in view.
+The following code illustrates how to create and display a SfDataGrid in view.

 {% tabs %}
 {% highlight xaml %}